We are living in an age of accessible data.

 Why marketing analytics matters

 Analytics is more than just a nice extra.
-It’s one of the best ways to understand your customer journey and find out what’s working in your campaigns and what isn’t.
+It’s one of the best ways to understand your customer journey, personalize your outreach, and find out what’s working in your campaigns and what isn’t.
 And having that information is crucial for your future online marketing efforts.

 Here are a few of the things you can do with marketing analytics: